Jeethesh022/ipl-live-win-predictor/README.md

 To build a real-world cricket analytics system that predicts live IPL match outcomes using machine learning and historical match patterns.

 ---
+## Datasets
+Download the IPL dataset from Kaggle and place the CSV files inside the data/ folder.

 ## 📌 Future Improvements